 Harvard Pilgrim's Hospital Honor Roll recognizes those adult, acute care hospitals whose performance was among the top 25% of those measured nationally on a set of composite quality and patient experience measures, as reported by Centers for Medicare and Medicaid Services (CMS) on Hospital Compare.
-Frisbie has received this honor for the past 2 years.
+2014 marked the fourth year that Frisbie has received this honor.

 American Diabetes Association Recognizes Frisbie's Diabetes Education Program